Reasons employers monitor their workers - WorkTime

 2. Measuring how workers spend their time

 The typical full-timer is paid for approximately 8-9 hours of work each day – but he or she is wasting between 60 to 290 minutes.
 Imagine how much money this time waste could cost a business.
 Let’s use a real-life scenario: A case study conducted by WorkTime revealed how employees of a Dutch business travel club spent their work hours unsupervised.
 Being a highly productive business-owner, Jennie K. is often on-the-move.
-A small team of office employees was suspected of being much less productive, either by being idle or by engaging in personal internet activities whenever the club owner was away (according to statistics, non-work related Internet surfing results in up to a 40% loss of productivity each year for American businesses).
+A small team of office employees was suspected of being much less productive, either by being idle or by engaging in personal internet activities whenever the club owner was away (according to statistics, non-work-related Internet surfing results in up to a 40% loss of productivity each year for American businesses).
 This is just one out of many cases that employers face every day in the workplace.
 How can an employer know the number of hours his employees are putting into work?

 Employers can get a true picture of the exact working hours of employees with the help of employee monitoring software.